-We use the German spelling so that it is clear what we are claiming and to avoid confusion with passive solar or passive ventilation.
+We use the German spelling rather than Passive House so that it is clear what we are claiming and to avoid confusion with passive solar or passive ventilation.
 You can find more details elsewhere and the Passivhaus Trust website is a good starting point to lean more:

 “Passivhaus buildings provide a high level of occupant comfort while using very little energy for heating and cooling.
 They are built with meticulous attention to detail and rigorous design and construction according to principles developed by the Passivhaus Institute in Germany, and can be certified through an exacting quality assurance process.”

 Passivhaus is not a trademark.
 However, if someone claims that a building is a Passivhaus then

 they are claiming that it actually meets the strict energy and comfort requirements of the standard.
 Unlike the meaningless ‘eco-home’ or ‘sustainable building’ this is a strong and verifiable claim under Trading Standards.
 The Passivhaus Trust document, Claiming the Passivhaus Standard clarifies this.
 The document has been translated into Spanish and also adapted for North America.

 If you want to really understand Passivhaus then we would strongly recommend visiting some buildings and talking to the occupants.
 Some home owners open their houses for the International Passivhaus Open Days.

 What does a Passivhaus Look Like?